Due Wednesday, July 28 at 11:59 pm Pacific

 Here are some resources that you might find helpful for this assignment:

-- The Assignment 4 YEAH Session is scheduled for 7:30pm PDT, Sunday April 25th.
+- The Assignment 4 YEAH Session is scheduled for Thursday, July 21 from 11:30am-12:30pm.
 Zoom information can be found on the Zoom Information page.
 Come join the party!

 - The CS106B Style Guide